Pal-AHK (topical) (200mg)

 Pal-AHK Peptide and Antioxidation

-Tripeptide AHK was first developed from albumin hydrolysate.(2)(2) The addition of palmitoyl may improve the permeability of the peptide through skin cells while preserving any anti-oxidative potential.
-Scientists report that the tripeptide may reduce the expression of TGF-β1.(3) TGF-β1 is a molecule that supports the formation of new blood vessels, and considered to stimulate the production of extracellular matrix components, regulating the inflammatory response.
+Tripeptide AHK was first developed from albumin hydrolysate.(2)(3) The addition of palmitoyl may improve the skin cell permeability of the peptide.
+Scientists report that the tripeptide may potentially reduce the expression of TGF-β1.(3) TGF-β1 is a molecule that supports the formation of new blood vessels and is considered to stimulate the production of extracellular matrix components, regulating the inflammatory response.
 Excessive activity may lead to chronic inflammation and tissue damage in certain contexts.
-Thus, reducing TGF-β1 levels in the skin may help to mitigate this action.
-The potential antioxidant properties of Pal-AHK are attributable to its unique amino acid composition.
-(4) Researchers suggest that the peptide “provides an increased dermal cell multiplication and viability to help to the production of collagen.”
-Researchers posit that AHK may enhance dermal cell multiplication and viability, possibly contributing to the production of collagen.
+Thus, reducing TGF-β1 levels may help to mitigate this action.
+The potential antioxidant action of Pal-AHK may be attributable to its unique amino acid composition.(4) Researchers suggest that the peptide “provides an increased dermal cell multiplication and viability to help to the production of collagen.”
+Researchers posit that this supposed action of AHK may directly impact the ECM through cell and protein production.

 Pal-AHK Peptide and Hair

-Pal-AHK Peptide and Skin
+Pal-AHK Peptide and Skin Cells

-Studies using normal dermal fibroblasts found that AHK appeared to increase cell growth and viability while potentially promoting the production of collagen type I.(8) This was determined by isolating the amount of collagen type I produced by fibroblasts in cell culture after incubation with various amounts of AHK.
+Cell culture studies using normal dermal fibroblasts found that AHK appeared to increase cell growth and viability while potentially promoting the production of collagen type I.(8) This was determined by isolating the amount of collagen type I produced by fibroblasts in cell culture after incubation with various amounts of AHK.
 Results suggested that AHK may increase collagen type I production, with studies reporting a 300% increase compared to a control group.
 The findings suggest that AHK may potentially renew the extracellular matrix.

 Pal-AHK peptide is available for research and laboratory purposes only.
 Please review and adhere to our Terms and Conditions before ordering.